A Short Guide To Visiting Coba Ruins, Mexico

 How to get to Coba Ruins from Cancun

 The easiest way to get to Coba from Cancun is by car.
 There are no direct buses from Cancun to Coba.
-To get there by bus, you will have to travel to Tulum Pueblo and change there.
-You also have the option of taking a colectivo to Tulum and then another colectivo to the site.
+To get there by bus, you will have to travel to Tulum Pueblo and go from there.

 How to get to Coba Ruins from Playa del Carmen

-Unless you have a car, you will need to take the ADO bus from Playa del Carmen to Tulum (there are several daily) and then change for another bus to Coba.
-You can also take a combination of colectivos to get there.
+Unless you have a car, you will need to take the ADO bus from Playa del Carmen to Tulum (there are several daily) and then change to another bus to Coba.

 What to pack for a visit to the Coba Ruins